B. J. Habibie: End of presidency

 Although he had been viewed as leading a transitional government, Habibie seemed determined to continue as president.
 He was initially unclear about whether he would seek a full term as president when he announced parliamentary elections in June 1998.
 Habibie faced opposition from many within the government party, Golkar; in July 1998, he struggled to win control of Golkar by appointing Akbar Tandjung as chair of the party, but was ultimately able to defeat a rival camp including former vice president Try Sutrisno, defense minister Edi Sudradjat, Siswono Yudo Husodo, and Sarwono Kusumaatmadja.
 Habibie began to lose support from Akbar Tandjung and a faction in Golkar, composed of both reformers and hardliners, that wanted to oust him.
 In March 1999, Golkar put forth five presidential nominees: Habibie, Tandjung, Wiranto, Hamengkubuwono X, and Ginandjar Kartasasmita.
 In May 1999, after extensive lobbying, Golkar announced that Habibie would be their presidential candidate, but a large faction in the party remained loyal to Tandjung and opposed to Habibie.
 His political credibility was tarnished by the exposure of the 1999 Bank Bali scandal, in which banking funds were funneled to members of Habibie's re-election team.

 At the 1999 MPR General Session in October, Habibie delivered an accountability speech.
-MPR members then began voting to decide if they would accept or reject his speech.
+This was a tradition carried on from Suharto, in which he outlined the achievements of his tenure and showed how he had adhered to the Broad Lines of State Policy drafted by the MPR.
+Under the Constitution at the time, the MPR was responsible for developing the Broad Lines of State Policy.
+The president, in turn, was responsible for implementing them as the "mandatory" of the MPR.
+Afterward, MPR members then began voting to either accept or reject his speech.
 Habibie attempted to win the support of the military by offering the vice presidency to General Wiranto, but his offer was declined.
-Tandjung's Golkar faction broke ranks and voted against him, so his accountability speech was rejected by 355 votes to 322 and Habibie withdrew his nomination as president.
+After Tandjung's Golkar faction broke ranks and voted against him, Habibie's accountability speech was rejected by 355 votes to 322.
+Realizing that his position was untenable, Habibie withdrew his nomination as president.
 He was succeeded by Abdurrahman Wahid.